The first question people tend to have when they hear about the mummers museum is “what is a mummer?”

 Known as the New Year’s Shooters and Mummers Association, the group would travel around during Christmas time, sing and be rewarded with food and drink.
 Mummery was essentially the drunker, rowdier, firearm carrying, masked, and pagan ritual infused precursor to Christmas carolers.
 It would be the Victorians (particularly Dickens and Washington Irving) who would transform the raucous mummers into the respectful Carolers we think of today, but not in Philadelphia.
 A common Philadelphia mummer chant went

-Today mummers, and the mummers parade, is less about roving groups of revelers, and is a parade event on par with Mardi Gras (which originates from a totally different historical tradition) with over 10,000 marchers and clubs include the Wench Brigade (female mummers), comic, fancy, fancy brigade, and string band each with a different tradition of dress and performance.
-Unlike Mardi Gras there are no brass instruments in the Mumers parade, only strings and percussion.
-Many of the mummers are working class Philadelphians, but that doesn’t stop them from dressing drag, extravagant sequined body suits, or other outfits that would generally put Cher and Madonna to shame.
+Today mummers, and the Mummers Parade, are less about roving groups of revelers, and it is a parade event on par with Mardi Gras (which originates from a totally different historical tradition) with over 10,000 marchers and clubs including the Wench Brigade (female mummers), comic, fancy, fancy brigade, and string band each with a different tradition of dress and performance.
+Unlike Mardi Gras there are no brass instruments in the Mummers Parade, only strings and percussion.
+Many of the mummers are working class Philadelphians, but that doesn’t stop them from dressing in drag, extravagant sequined body suits, or other outfits that would generally put Cher and Madonna to shame.

-This year however, the mummers parade may be in danger as the Cities financial crisis has left them without enough funds to help support the mummers.
-The site www.savethemummers.com has been set up to help provide financial support and native Philadelphians, Kevin Bacon and his brother Michael have joined the cause.
+This year, however, the Mummers Parade may be in danger as the city’s financial crisis has left them without enough funds to help support the mummers.
+The site www.savethemummers.com has been set up to help provide financial support and native Philadelphians Kevin Bacon and his brother Michael have joined the cause.

 Regardless of the ultimate outcome for the parade, Philadelphia still has the fantastic Mummers Museum – the only mummer museum in the world – to celebrate these extravagant costumes and the history and traditions of the mummers themselves.